tez-capital/docs.tez.capital_content/en/getting-started/_index.md

 - No stake slashing for hardware failures (you only miss rewards during downtime)
 - Blocks scheduled 2 cycles (~2 days) in advance
 - Must be operational during scheduled block times
-- Need 67% attestation success rate per cycle (every ~24 hours)
+- Bakers below 67% attestation rate for 2 cycles risk deactivation

 ## Learning Path